rebecavalverde/help-docs/docs/en/policies/index.md

 In the US, we can sign agreements specific to your state or district for you to use [Flat for Education](https://flat.io/edu).
 Please contact us at [edu@flat.io](mailto:edu@flat.io) if you have an agreement for your district you would like us to review and sign.

-You can also consult the [Student Data Privacy Consortium (SDPC) website](https://sdpc.a4l.org/search_resource_national.php?softwareID=828) where some of these agreements are public: Massachusetts Student Privacy Alliance DPA (MSPA) and California Student Data Privacy Agreement (CSDPA).
+You can also consult the [Student Data Privacy Consortium (SDPC) website](https://sdpc.a4l.org/search_resource_national.php?softwareID=828) where some of these agreements are public (California, Massachusetts, New Hampshire, Oregon, Utah, Washington State).

 ### GDPR compliance